My View: ERISA commentary

 States should take back ability to regulate health care

 Have you ever had the experience of being excited about a very good deal?
 Maybe you had a coupon for a purchase or you’ve negotiated a great price for a new car, only to find out that because of the fine print or some other minor detail you’ve not noticed the deal is not nearly as good as you originally thought.
-In fact, in might not be much of a deal at all.
+In fact, it might not be much of a deal at all.

 That’s the way many of our members feel about a federal law called the Employee Retirement Income Security Act of 1974 or ERISA.
 Both of us have been successful in the last few years working with member dentists in our states to pass laws to reform dental insurance.
 And while we celebrated the wins we were able to achieve, dental carriers continue to cite “ERISA preemption” as a way they can ignore these new laws that are meant to protect patients and dentists alike.
 In effect, because around 50 percent of the coverage offered in the U.S. is provided through a self-funded plan governed by ERISA, it means that the “good deal” of the new dental insurance laws seems like no deal at all.
 Like many of the other executive directors at state dental societies around the country, we have members contacting us saying, “Didn’t we pass a law that stopped them from doing that?”